 - 5.10.1.
-Breaks: schedules and locations must be coordinated by Staff to ensure physical distancing protocols are followed. - 5.10.1.1.
+Breaks: schedules and locations must be coordinated by Staff to ensure protocols are followed. - 5.10.1.1.
 When possible, tarps or pop up shelters should be used to create outside break areas (while providing weather protection). - 5.10.1.2.
 Breaks or meals may not be taken in vehicles. - 5.10.2.
-Meals: no sharing of personal food or beverages; meals should generally be brought from home.
+Meals: no sharing of personal food or beverages.
 If food is served by HOC, designate servers to follow all hygiene requirements, do not allow self-service.
 Bring own reusable water bottle vs. using drinking fountain. - 5.11.
-Third Party Visitors: Visitors are allowed and will be directed to a sign-in sheet for contact tracing purposes. - 5.12.
+Third Party Visitors: Visitors are allowed and will be directed to a sign-in sheet for contact tracing purposes.
+They must follow HOC's mask requirements. - 5.12.
 Business Travel: Out-of-region travel (defined as Central Oregon) for HOC business is allowed but must be specifically approved by the Executive Director. - 5.13.
 HOC Transportation: Transportation for HOC Staff or Corpsmembers in vehicles driven by HOC staff must comply with the following policies and procedures.
 The HOC driver is the primary responsible party to ensure compliance. - 5.13.1.
 Clean and sanitize vehicles daily.
 Give special attention to frequently touched surfaces of the vehicle and/or its attached trailer (handles, steering wheel, shifting lever, radio, trailer doors, etc.) - 5.13.2.
-Every trip, driver and passengers are required to:
+Every trip, driver and passengers are required to: - 5.13.2.1.
+Wear a mask covering nose and mouth at all times when there is more than 1 person in a vehicle. - 5.13.2.2.
+Ensure maximum airflow through ventilation.
+Windows must be opened as fully as weather conditions can allow, fans and air conditioning should be set to intake fresh air, not recirculate vehicle air (unless pollens, smoke, or other conditions pose a safety or health risk).